ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

   ![](images/smoothing.png)
 </figure>

 New parameters include `smooth_corners` which enable or disable corner smoothing and `smoothing_radius` which specifies the radius of the corner to fit to a corner.
 The tangents of the starting and ending points of the circular arc will match the tangent of the edges that form the corner.
 In the event that two edges are basically straight, no corner arc is added and regular linear interpolation is done.
-In addition to that, if the corner arc requires a starting point and ending point that’s longer than the edge lengths, then it will not add a corner arc.
+In addition to that, if the corner arc requires a starting point and ending point that's longer than the edge lengths, then it will not add a corner arc.

 ## Added NonblockingSequence Control Node